Regular Business Hours and Holidays

 GREEN Sewers and Drain Lines

-It is important for anyone using One-Call of Wyoming to be familiar with Wyoming State Statue 37-12-301-307 known as the Wyoming Underground Facilities Notification Act.
+It is important for anyone using One-Call of Wyoming be familiar with Wyoming State Statue 37-12-301-307 known as the Wyoming Underground Facilities Notification Act.
 This Act created the One-Call system in Wyoming and governs how the Notification Center (One-Call of Wyoming) operates.
 This Act outlines the requirements of Facility Operators in the state of Wyoming to participate in the One-Call system, and it defines the requirements for anyone making an excavation in the state.
 The entire statute is included in this booklet.
 Please take the time to read and understand it.

-Excerpts from Federal Law pertaining to the civil penalties that may be assessed for the violation of the Federal One-Call Notification System (49USC60122 & 49USC60123) are included in this booklet, as well as excerpts from the OSHA regulations governing underground installations in 1926.651 (b) of the Occupational Safety and Health Administration Labor standards.
+Excerpts from Federal Law pertaining to the civil penalties that may be assessed for the violation of the Federal One Call Notification System (49USC60122 & 49USC60123) are included in this booklet, as well as excerpts from the OSHA regulations governing underground installations in 1926.651 (b) of the Occupational Safety and Health Administration Labor standards.

-Refer to Common Ground Alliance (CGA) at www.commongroundalliance.com for additional information on damage prevention industry best practices.
+Please refer to Common Ground Alliance (CGA) at www.commongroundalliance.com for additional information on damage prevention industry best practices.